-The campus developed a CIP involving parents and other stakeholders such as teachers, campus instructional coaches, the campus principal, administrators, paraprofessionals, and community stakeholders.
-The CIP included best practices to continue growth in, a list of resources and materials needed, and a plan of action for implementation and professional learning.
+The campus developed a CIP involving parents and other stakeholders such as teachers, the campus principal, paraprofessionals, and community stakeholders.

 2.2: Regular monitoring and revision

 The campus will regularly monitor the CIP and revise strategies based on our identified needs.
 Our core team will monitor the plan, including administrators, campus coaches, student support services coaches, RTI interventionists, and counselors.
 Once the Campus Improvement plan is complete, we will share it with staff and parents.